gchq/gaffer-doc/docs/reference/operations-guide/federated-operation.md

 as seen [in the table above](#default-storeconfiguredmergefunctions).
 You can also override the default merge functions for operations like we have below.
 It results in concantinating all the results of the operations together.

+Using the `ConcatenateMergeFunction` can give you duplicate results.
+This can be seen with the `GetTraits` example below.

 ???
 Example "Example using the GetSchema operation."
     ```json